 I made sure to include a mix of activities (crafty things like making jewelry, learning activities like finding out five facts about an animal, and chores—which she happens to love) in the hope that she’d be sure to find something that she liked the sound of.
 Other things my kids love:

-- Play Doh: If I have the laptop on the dining room table and put out the Play Doh stuff around me, the girls can play for a good hour making little cakes and pretending to cook me all sorts of foods.
+- Play-Doh: If I have the laptop on the dining room table and put out the Play-Doh stuff around me, the girls can play for a good hour making little cakes and pretending to cook me all sorts of foods.
+If you don’t have any on hand, this is my go-to Play-Doh recipe.

 - Laundry: Give my ladies some laundry and ask them to sort or “fold” it and they might just explode with excitement.